qamil95/LightsInRoomControl/README.md

 - some LED strips, would be placed inside wardrobe, still to calculate how much of this

 ## Control logic
 I'm going to create panel with 3 buttons, each of them would be controlling one mentioned light strip.
-Additionally, using magnetic sensor, wardrobe ones would be light only if door is open.
+Wardrobe ones would be on only if doors are open (detected using magnetic sensor).
+Other ones would be on only if light level inside room is low enough (controllable using potentiometer).